gahokas/gahokas.github.io/xrp/index.md

 For retail investors then, you would generally want to limit the number of addresses you have.

 ## Will the 20 XRP minimum be reduced?
 Possibly at some point in the future, it could be reduced.
 It was reduced already from 50 XRP to 20 XRP in 2013.
-See https://xrpl.org/reserves.html#changing-the-reserve-requirements
+See [changing the reserve requirements](https://xrpl.org/reserves.html#changing-the-reserve-requirements){:target="_blank"}

 ## Can the 20 XRP reserve ever be recovered?
 There are only two ways: 1) the 20 XRP reserve requirement is reduced, allowing access to some of the reserve, or 2) you delete an address, and send the XRP associated with that address to another address.